-The Flike is a single person hover bike designed and built in Hungary.
-It uses three ducted rotors to propel itself vertically during takeoff and landing, and then accelerate for forward flight.
+The Flike is a single person hover bike designed and built in Budapest, Hungary at the Bay Zoltan Research Institute.
+It uses three ducted rotors to propel itself vertically during takeoff and landing, and then tilt the vehicle at a forward angle and accelerate for horizontal flight.
+The first flight of the Flike was successfully executed on March 7, 2015 at Miskolc Airfield in northeast Hungary.

 Stage of Development